Nella Rotundo, Patricio Farrell, Natascha Dropka

 We solve the forward LPS model for a given doping profile via a finite volume discretization and Newton solver embeddings with the open-source ddfermi software tool ddfermi.
 After solving for the equilibrium solution, we first apply a bias and then turn on the laser.
 Once we reach the prescribed laser power, we sweep the sample for different laser spot positions.
 For every laser spot position we need to ensure that potentials at the boundaries satisfy a nonlinear boundary condition derived from modified nodal analysis (MNA).
 To achieve this, we employ the secant method.

 Tauc made three main theoretical predictions: First, the LPS voltage depends on local doping variations.
 Second, LPS voltage depends logarithmically on moderate laser intensities.
 And third, eventually LPS voltage saturates for higher laser intensities due to the screening effect.
-With our computational setup we were able to qualitatively reproduce all three of Tauc’ predictions.
+We proved all three predictions mathematically.
+Since several approximations, we also investigated the limits of the approach.
+Furthermore, we were able to qualitatively reproduce all three of Tauc’ predictions with our computational setup.